Schlampig/iCrawl/README.md

 Learn and try to crawl data from some websites.

-Note: The codes and data should not be used in illegal way!
+Warning: The codes and data should not be used in illegal way!